SunilReddyMaram/SunilReddyMaram/README.md

 - 👋 Hi, I’m @SunilReddyMaram
-- 👀 I’m interested in CV, NLP, Web Dev, iOS applications
+- 👀 I’m interested in CV, NLP, Web Dev applications
-- 🌱 I’m currently learning Prompt Engineering, ML application deployments.
+- 🌱 I’m currently learning Data Engineering, ML application deployments on Cloud.
-- 💞️ I’m looking to collaborate on CV, NLP applications.
+- 💞️ I’m looking to collaborate on CV, NLP, Building Data pipeline applications.
-- 📫 How to reach me ...
+- 📫 How to reach me ... linkedin.com/in/maram-sunil-reddy-51941a221/

 <!---
 SunilReddyMaram/SunilReddyMaram is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.